SombreWolf/RogueLi-ePythonM1/README.md

 ##Installation
 * It is important to keep all the folders in the same path as the .py files
-* The bdd used the library pickle to save objects and to load them
+* The bdd used the library pickle to save objects and to load them, we also use sqlite3
 * We use also the library platform